Mygao/ros_comm/README.md

  Boost library(1.58+) must be installed.

- Environment variable BOOST_ROOT_DIR where Boost is installed must be set.
+ Environment variables BOOST_ROOT_DIR(where Boost is installed including headers) and BOOST_LIB_DIR (where Boost binaries exists) must be set.